chrishoermann/zod-prisma-types/Readme.md

 ## ⚠️ Maintenance Notice & Recommendation

 > **🕐 Limited Maintenance Mode**
 > Due to time constraints, this package will only receive critical bug fixes and essential updates.
-I no longer use Prisma as extensively in my projects, which means I don't personally benefit from new generator features that much.
+I no longer use Prisma as extensively in my projects, which means I don't personally benefit from new generator features that much anymore.

 > **🚀 Recommendation for New Projects**
 > For new projects, please consider using [**prisma-zod-generator**](https://omar-dulaimi.github.io/prisma-zod-generator/) by Omar Dulaimi.
 Omar maintains multiple Prisma generators and, I believe, has much deeper expertise in this domain than I do.
 It also seems to have quite similar features.